-Jerod Alexander is a Manager in Stroz Friedberg’s Seattle, Washington, office.
-In his role, Mr. Alexander is responsible for providing immediate response for network and data breach incidents, performs digital forensic collections and analysis of all types of digital media including but not limited to laptops, desktops, servers, and smart phones.
+Jerod Alexander is the Director in Stroz Friedberg’s Seattle, Washington, office.
+In his role, Mr. Alexander is responsible for providing immediate response for network and data breach incidents, performs digital forensic collections and analysis of all types of digital media including but not limited to laptops, desktops, servers, triage-data, and smart phones.
 His case work includes incident response efforts, civil litigations, criminal matters, regulatory investigations, and internal investigations.
-He has 11 years of experience in the field of digital forensics, eDiscovery, and incident response.
+He has 14 years of experience in the field of digital forensics, eDiscovery, and incident response.

 In one international engagement, Mr. Alexander searched more than 2000 computers worldwide for source code in what is believed to have been the largest enterprise-wide forensic project at that time.
 In another matter, he led a four-person team on a 34 terabyte digital forensic imaging project that included more than 350 hard drives and six servers over three separate geographical locations, completing the undertaking in 6.5 days.

 In another significant case, Mr. Alexander wrote a custom program to extract data from Microsoft SharePoint 2003 backups.

 No other forensic tool supported automated extraction of data from this particular kind of backup, and his solution resulted in the ability for the client to produce a terabyte of de-duplicated documents by their court ordered deadline.

 Mr. Alexander has participated in multiple large scale data breach investigations, managing the collection of hundreds of pieces of evidence, and contributed to the analysis and searching of that evidence with a focus on identifying initial infection vectors, attackers’ lateral movement on the network, and exfiltrated data.